 Surprisingly, some canines actually like catnip, although, it will not send them into a euphoric state as it does for most cats.
 However, there are still many benefits dogs stand to gain.

-Some dogs get nervous and other dogs get hyper.
 Both circumstances can become a handful.
-Surprisingly, some people actually use catnip to help keep their furry canine calm.
 If your dog gets nervous when you leave the house or go to the vet, maybe catnip can help?

 Catnip may help dogs with digestion.
 Obviously to reach the digestive tract the dog must ingest the catnip.
 It may help with indigestion, cramps, diarrhea, and flatulence.

 Some people report using small amounts of catnip to help calm their doggy’s upset tummy.

 Is Catnip Bad for Your Dogs?

 In moderation, catnip appears safe to use on a dog’s skin or internally.
 However, you should avoid giving your canine any catnip toys made for cats.

 Actually, you should avoid giving your dog cat toys altogether.
 In some cases, it is not the catnip you need to worry about, but the toy itself.

 Toys for cats are designed with cats in mind, not dogs.
 Cat toys can be small and contain small parts.
 You know how dogs like to rip up their toys, right?

 Well, there have been many incidences of dogs chewing up cat toys and choking on them or getting parts stuck in their intestines.

 This doesn’t necessarily mean your dog can’t play with a catnip toy.
 Some creative canine owners have found that you can take any toy, made specifically for dogs and rub it with catnip or catnip spray.
 Presto!
 Now you have a catnip toy made for dogs!